 - Settlement agreement – This is a binding business contract that settles legal issues without filing a lawsuit in court.

 Hiring new staff can create liability issues for your company.
 Employment agreements give you control.

 - General employment contract – It is an agreement that outlines the relationship between an employee and employer, job descriptions, and any issues related to the work environment.

-- Independent contractor agreement – This agreement is also known as the freelance contract agreement.
+- Independent contractor agreement – This is also known as the freelance contract agreement.
 It outlines the scope of work, payment obligations, and independent contractors’ expectations.
-You are not responsible for tax obligations; therefore, you cant put restrictions on freelancers working with other businesses.
+You are not responsible for tax obligations; therefore, you can’t put restrictions on freelancers working with other businesses.
 What matters is that the contractors finish the job you assign them on time.

 - Non-compete agreement – It is a contract that forbids your previous employee from working with your competitors for a specific period.
 The contract should be clear on the timespan of a non-compete, the geographical location it extends to, and a list of competitors.

-This legal contract explains issues around the sale of goods, services, and property.
+A sales agreement explains issues around the sale of goods, services, and property.
 The contract also outlines how to transfer a title.
 They include: